guysqr/release-machine-workshop/prerequisites.md

 ### Configure your AWS account credentials

-You must provide your credentials and an AWS Region to use AWS CDK, if you have not already done so.
+You must set up credentials and an AWS Region to use AWS CDK.
 SAM needs to run as an IAM user with the AdministratorAccess policy, so make sure the user you configure here has those permissions.

 #### Important